-Based on NNE’s design, HLL Biotech Limited is building a major vaccine R&D and production complex to deliver affordable vaccines for India’s Universal Immunisation Programme.
+Based on NNE’s design, HLL Biotech Limited is building a major vaccine R&D and production complex to deliver affordable vaccines for India’s Universal Immunization Program.

-HLL Biotech Limited (formerly known as HLL Lifecare Limited), one of India’s major providers of healthcare products and services, is building a vaccine manufacturing facility to support the country’s Universal Immunisation Programme.
+HLL Biotech Limited (formerly known as HLL Lifecare Limited), one of India’s major providers of healthcare products and services, is building a vaccine manufacturing facility to support the country’s Universal Immunization Program.

 One of the biggest vaccine projects in India ever, the so-called Integrated Vaccine Complex (IVC) is funded by the Indian government and officially labelled a “project of national importance”.
 At the moment, the Indian government has to buy vaccines from multinational pharmaceutical companies at prices which can often prove prohibitive.
 The IVC complex, which is expected to be fully operational by 2018, will be constructed in accordance with WHO-cGMP guidelines to make safe and effective vaccines available at affordable prices, which Indian hospitals and health facilities can afford.